system76/docs/content/intel-me.md

 tableOfContents: true
 ---

-System76 laptops and desktops with Open Firmware will typically have the Intel Management Engine (IME) disabled, unless doing so breaks functionality.
-Machines running Open Firmware with coreboot can disable the IME manually.
+System76 laptops will have the Intel Management Engine (IME) disabled when it does not break functionality.
+System76 open firmware systems do have some control to [enable and disable the IME](https://github.com/system76/firmware-open/blob/master/docs/intel-me.md).

 ## What is the Intel Management Engine?